timescale/promscale/docs/docker.md

 **Note:** Setting `read_recent` to `true` will make Prometheus query data from Promscale for all PromQL queries.
 This is highly recommended.

+You can configure Prometheus remote-write with our recommended configurations from [here](/docs/configuring_prometheus.md).

 ## ⚙️ Configuration

 The Promscale Connector binary is configured through either CLI flags, environment variables, or a YAML configuration file.